jsleung1/project4_docker_kubernetes/README.md

       - KUBE_ADMIN_CERT - copy the client-certificate-data defined in the file terraform/aws/udacitykubeone-kubeconfig.
       - KUBE_ADMIN_KEY - copy the client-key-data defined in the file terraform/aws/udacitykubeone-kubeconfig.
     ```
-  - Create a "bare" kubeconfig file that strips out the above sensitive information related to udacitykubeone-kubeconfig.
+  - Create a "bare" kubeconfig file that strips out the above sensitive information related to udacitykubeone-kubeconfig:
-    - Under the parent source directory, this file is placed in **terraform/aws/udacitykubeone-kubeconfig-bare-travis**.
+    - This file is placed in **terraform/aws/udacitykubeone-kubeconfig-bare-travis** under the main project folder.
-  - To make Travis CI automatically build the images from Github, we create the .travis.yml file in the main source directory with the following instructions:
+  - To make Travis CI automatically build the images from Github, we create the .travis.yml file in the main project folder with the following instructions:
     - Before the build process start, it install docker-compose and kubectl.
 Also, it will start Docker and login to my Docker hub account.
     - For the build process, it run docker-compose with the latest source code changes.
     - After the docker images were successfully built, it will push the images to my Docker hub, by TRAVIS_BUILD_ID, and also tag/push the Docker images as latest.
-    - From the environmental variables in Travis settings, it will fill the stripped udacitykubeone-kubeconfig-bare-travis such that Travis can access our Kubernetes cluster.
+    - Using the environmental variables in Travis settings, it will fill in the stripped udacitykubeone-kubeconfig-bare-travis such that Travis can access our Kubernetes cluster.
     - Travis CI will update the four images in the Kubernetes pod using rolling-update by running ```kubectl set image```.
 (For details, please refer to the .travis.yml).
     - Run the following command to ensure Kubernetes successfully rollout the new deployment:
       ```